the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Add an X-Robots-Tag to the response headers for ical download links to help prevent search engine crawling.
+[BTRIA-2096]

 = [6.2.5] 2023-11-01 =

 * Tweak - Updated hook for showing Event name in the event tickets order report pages.
 [ET-1810]